nickbobolea/flow-header/README.md

 ### blockMesh

-`blockMesh` is used to generate the background mesh used for `snappyHexMesh`.
+`blockMesh` is used to generate the background mesh for `snappyHexMesh`.
 A quality background mesh is generated when the following criteria are met:
 - The background mesh must consist purely of hexahedral cells,
 - The cell aspect ratio (i.e. the ratio of the longest to the shortest side of a cell) should be close to 1, at least near the stl surface,
 - The cell size shall be sufficiently small to adequately resolve the smallest geometry feature,